UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

 difficult than converting an integer to a Roman numeral.
 Certainly there is the issue of validation.
 It’s easy to check if an integer is greater than 0, but a bit harder to check whether a string is a valid Roman numeral.
-But we already constructed `a regular expression to check for Roman numerals <regular-expressions.html#romannumerals>`__, so that part is done.
+But we can at least make sure that correct Roman numerals convert correctly.

-That leaves the problem of converting the string itself.
+So we have the problem of converting the string itself.
 As we’ll see in a minute, thanks to the rich data structure we defined to map individual Roman numerals to integer values, the nitty-gritty of the ``from_roman()`` function is as straightforward as the ``to_roman()`` function.

 But first, the tests.
 We’ll need a “known values” test to spot-check for accuracy.
-Our test suite already contains `a mapping of known values <#romantest1>`__; let’s reuse that.
+Our test suite already contains a mapping of known
+values: let’s reuse that.

 .. code-block:: python

-       def test_from_roman_known_values(self):
+    def test_from_roman_known_values():
-           '''from_roman should give known result with known input''' for integer, numeral in self.known_values:
+        """from_roman should give known result with known input""" for integer, numeral in KNOWN_VALUES:
-               result = roman5.from_roman(numeral)
+            result = from_roman(numeral)
-               self.assertEqual(integer, result)
+            assert integer == result

 There’s a pleasing symmetry here.
 The ``to_roman()`` and ``from_roman()`` functions are inverses of each other.
 The first